XploY04/remotestar-chatops/instructions/chatbot/C0ACE7WN7AS.md

 - No walls of text — break up with whitespace, short paragraphs, bullets
 - No 10 different CTAs — one clear ask

+The same "do not invent facts" rule applies — ask for context if the user only gives a topic.

 ---

 ## Content Repurposing